AI STANDARD

 The reading runs along two dimensions, and the category holds them as one discipline because reading on only one leaves the work half-done.

 The first is scale.
-The same Control-Decay mechanics operate from the individual mind through civilization.
+The same Control-Decay mechanics operate from individual thinking through civilization.
 A person whose structure cannot adapt is in Control at the individual scale.
 A relationship where honest signal has been suppressed is in Control at the relational scale.
 An organization that has captured its own feedback loops is in Control at the institutional scale.
 A government that has eliminated its capacity for correction is in Control at the national scale.
-The same dynamics produce the same failure, and what reads them at one scale reads them at another.
+Cross-scale reading notices the repeated mechanics without pretending every scale is the same.
 The Knowledge chapter's "What You Learn to See" carries this dimension explicitly with worked examples at each scale, because cross-scale reading is the discipline's most legible move.

 Both dimensions are part of the discipline.
-A practitioner skilled at cross-scale reading and unpracticed at temporal-horizon reading sees structure but not its trajectory.
-A practitioner skilled at temporal-horizon reading and unpracticed at cross-scale reading sees arcs but cannot locate them.
+A person skilled at cross-scale reading and unpracticed at temporal-horizon reading sees structure but not its trajectory.
+A person skilled at temporal-horizon reading and unpracticed at cross-scale reading sees arcs but cannot locate them.
 The category holds both because the reading is one discipline operating along two axes, not two practices that happen to share a category.

 03 // The Tools Inside